sachinsingh45/HackOn-Sustainable_Shopping_Experience/README.md

 - **GreenBridge Dashboard:**
   - **GreenScore Analytics:** Get insights on packaging waste, return rates, CO₂ emissions, and recyclability for each product.
-  - **Eco-Optimization Tips:** Receive AI-powered suggestions to improve your sustainability profile.
   - **Climate Pledge Friendly:** Access checklists and nudges to earn green certifications and boost product visibility.
   - **Seller Community:** Share best practices, success stories, and connect with other sustainable sellers.

 ---